-6 Activate the workplane renamed centre face using the Workplane toolbar.
+- 6 Activate the workplane renamed centre face using the Workplane toolbar. - 7 Select Paste from the local menu.

 The wireframe imported away from the main model is copied relative to the workplane central to the top-angle face of the main wireframe model.